ckeditor/ckeditor4-docs/guides/dev/section508/README.md

 </tr>
 <tr>
 <td align="left">(e) Display or presentation of alternate text presentation or audio descriptions shall be user-selectable unless permanent.</td>
-<td align="left">Information contained in <a href="https://www.youtube.com/user/CKEditor/videos">screencasts showcasing CKEditor</a> is also available in the text form on the blog as they are just supplements to the textual content.
+<td align="left">Information contained in <a href="https://www.youtube.com/user/CKEditor/videos">screencasts showcasing CKEditor</a> is also available in the text form on the blog as they are just supplements to textual content.
 Therefore text presentation is completely user-selectable as it is the primary source of content.</td>
 <td align="left"></td>
 </tr>
 </tbody></table>